 Contact details: email@example.com.
 Tel: 07800632715

-Amy will be in centre alternate Tuesday's from 9.00am - 4.00pm.
-These are drop in sessions so feel free to come and speak to her.
+Rachael will be in centre alternate Wednesdays's from 10.00am - 4.00pm.
+These are drop-in sessions so feel free to come and speak to her.

-If you would like to join any of these drop-in sessions speak to your caseworker or Julie Chapman.
+If you would like to join any of these drop-in sessions speak to your personal development coach or Julie Chapman.

 Togetherall is a new anonymous platform where you can log in from home or in centre.
 This service is free of charge for all our learners and apprentices and is a great platform for you to get help and advice using forums and you can even talk to people who may be going through the same things as you.